xaptum/xaptum-tpm-erlang/README.md

 ```

-Or use wrapped NIFs (recommended) because:
+Optionally use higher level Xaptum-TPM API:

-1. Tey log info on success and error with human readable TSS2 error codes.
+1. Wrapped NIFs log info on success and error with human readable TSS2 error codes.
 2. They enforce only a single Tcti socket per TPM host preventing blocked processes.
 3. Explicit call to create Tcti socket not required to create Sapi context.